jeffbbz/contact-copier-firefox-extension/README.md

 [![forthebadge](http://forthebadge.com/images/badges/made-with-javascript.svg)](http://forthebadge.com)
 [![forthebadge](http://forthebadge.com/images/badges/built-with-love.svg)](http://forthebadge.com)

-A Firefox extension that allows for one click copying and formatting for Google sheets of name, url, and job title on LinkedIn for all non-pinned, open tabs, of the current browser window.
+A Firefox extension that allows for one click copying and formatting for Google sheets of name, url, and job title, and current company on LinkedIn for all non-pinned, open tabs, of the current browser window.

 It's very specific to own private current use case workflow and is barebones with no options or settings.